-The earthquake simulator at the front of Carol Stastny’s Science classroom is a dead giveaway for the learning and engagement that happens at the black lab tables under the ever-watchful eye of Lefty the skeleton who stands ready to help students bone up for Biology 2.
-Explaining her strategy Stastny shared, “Learning should be fun.
+The earthquake simulator at the front of Carol Stastny’s Science classroom is a dead giveaway for the learning and engagement that happens at the black lab tables.
+While explaining her strategy, Stastny shared, “Learning should be fun.
 If students have a little fun, they engage more, own their experiment process, and solidify their knowledge of key concepts.”

 Another day, cheers echoed through the halls when physical science students successfully sent HotWheels cars rocketing down two flights of stairs on curved race track – a fun twist for calculating velocity.
 “That took a lot of teamwork and communication,” Stastny said.
 “Everyone takes a part, pitching in to find a solution together.”

 Cabinets on the back wall hold slides of mold spores, rock samples, and bottles of chemicals.
-Generous donations from alumni classes have helped in adding new equipment including microscopes, KNEX building kits and robotic kits that teach computer coding.
+Generous donations from alumni classes have helped add new equipment including microscopes, KNEX building kits, and robotic kits that teach computer coding.
 “These new resources allow students to dive in and learn,” Stastny shared.
 “We’re very thankful for them.”

 How does it feel to be back at Freeman Academy?

 It feels great!
 There’s a reason I came back here to teach.
 I owe who I am largely to Freeman Academy – to the teachers and staff who invested in me.
 I feel so blessed that I have the opportunity to do my part in giving back to the school that gave so much to me.

 As the new English teacher, what reflects your Language Arts style?